TheComputerM/awesome-svelte/README.md

 - [svelte-fullcalendar](https://github.com/YogliB/svelte-fullcalendar) - A component wrapper around FullCalendar.
 - [svelte-calendar](https://github.com/6eDesign/svelte-calendar) - A lightweight datepicker with neat animations and a unique UX.
+- [date-picker-svelte](https://github.com/probablykasper/date-picker-svelte) - A date and time picker for Svelte with clean UX.

 ### Maps